 Employee Reporting Requirements

-The following information is provided in response to 34 C.F.R.
+Information on the Title IX webpages is provided in response to 34 C.F.R.
 Part 106.8 of the 2020 Title IX Regulations, mandating notice of a nondiscrimination policy and adoption and publication of grievance procedures that provide for the prompt and equitable resolution of student and employee complaints.
-In accordance with Title IX, the College does not, and is required not to, discriminate on the basis of sex in its educational programs or activities.
+In accordance with Title IX, the college does not, and is required not to, discriminate on the basis of sex in its educational programs or activities.
 The requirement not to discriminate extends to employment.
 Inquiries about the application of Title IX may be referred to the district’s Title IX Coordinator, to the Assistant Secretary for Civil Rights of the Department of Education, or both.